GlobalSport/state-decorator/README.md

 # Limitations

 - Due to bundle size constraints and used in specific use cases only, _fast-clone_ library is used to clone state / props / arguments in conflicting actions and optimistic reducer use cases.
-In some edge cases, _fast-clone_ will fail.
+In some edge cases (like clone moment objects), _fast-clone_ will fail.
 In that case, use Lodash cloneDeep implementation:

 ```typescript
 import cloneDeep from 'lodash.cloneDeep';